wuyichen24/system-design-knowledge/patterns/data_management_patterns/API_Composition.md

 - [**References**](#references)

 ## Motivation
-- Need to retrieve data from multiple services in a microservice architecture.
+- Problem of retrieving data from multiple services in a microservice architecture.

 ## Solution
 ### Concepts